 - the library of the Centre d’études africaines (CEAF) [Centre of African Studies Library], at the École des hautes Études en Sciences Sociales (EHESS) [School for Advanced Studies in the Social Sciences];

-This is one of the priority development areas within the library.
-Specific areas covered are : Africa, Ethiopian, Hausa, Malagasy, Manding, Fula, Swahili, Wolof, Yorùbá.
+Its development is a priority within the BULAC library.
+Specific areas covered are: Africa, Ethiopian, Hausa, Malagasy, Manding, Fula, Swahili, Wolof, Yorùbá.

 Middle East, Maghreb, Central Asia

-The oldest part of the library, this sector contains documents on North Africa, Arab and Berber, the Middle-East and the Iranian and Turkish worlds with all their diversity.
-As well as a unique collection of books in the different languages of these areas of the world, the library also possesses a rich collection on travel to these areas, geography, history, religion, diplomatic relations and economics.
+This area contains documents on North Africa, Arabic and Berber, the Middle-East but also the Iranian and Turkish worlds with all their diversity.
+It offers a unique collection of books in the different languages of these areas of the world, along with a rich collection on geography, history, religion, diplomatic relations and economics.
 The library's Arab section is among the finest collections in Europe while the Turkish collection has become a reference in the field and the Iranian section now has a complete collection.

 Specific fields are Arab, Armenian, Berber, Georgian, Hebraic, Iranian, Turkic, Central Asia.

 The Balkans, Central and Eastern Europe